nusenu/ansible-relayor/README.md

 no further manual configuration should be required.

 The main benefits for a relay operator are:
-- ed25519 master keys are generated on the ansible host and are never exposed to the relay (OfflineMasterKey=1)
+- offline ed25519 master keys are generated on the ansible host and are never exposed to the relay (OfflineMasterKey)
-- automatic instance generation (two per available IP address)
+- automatic tor instance generation (two per available IP address by default - configurable)
 - automatic MyFamily management
 - easily choose between exit relay/non-exit relay mode using a single boolean
 - boolean for stable vs. alpha Tor releases (Fedora and CentOS only)